 Feature Matrix

-A comprehensive head-to-head comparison of documentation capabilities, version control, collaboration features, and enterprise functionality between GitBook and Tango.
+A comprehensive side-by-side comparison of documentation capabilities, AI features, version control, enterprise security, and delivery options between GitBook and Tango.

 | Feature |